Bernese Mountain Dog Cuddly Face

 The Bernese Mountain Dog

 I fell in love with the Bernese Mountain Dog breed when I was having brunch with my now husband at the once Adams Mill restaurant in Manchester, CT, almost 27 years ago.
-Just outside the window was a school of Bernese Mountain Dogs learning how to pull their characteristic Swiss carts to and from the market with groceries.
+Just outside the window was a school of the Bernese Mountain Dogs working group learning how to pull their characteristic farm dogs’ Swiss cart to and from the market with groceries.
 It was love at first site.

 Snowy faced Bernese Mountain Dog